feliperasan/mariadb-travel-project/README.md

 ## Running
 Considering that you already have all the tools installed on your Linux Kernel based operating system.
-Abra o seu terminal linux e execute os seguintes passos:
+Open your Linux terminal and perform the following steps:
 Pull the image from the latest version of MariaDB
 ```docker
 docker pull mariadb